-Mike Walker, interim vice president of Eastfield College, held a forum Nov.
+Mike Walker, interim vice president, held a forum Nov.
 16 to discuss the transition to eight-week terms and the reasoning behind it.

 Walker said the biggest motivator behind the change is the 11 percent success rate at Eastfield.

 “I can’t sleep at night because of that,” Walker said.
 “We can’t just do nothing.”

 Students take an average of five years to complete a two-year degree at Eastfield and leave with an average of $14,000 in student debt, Walker said.